Arlington Baths Club: First extension

 In 1875, four years after the club was opened, an extension was built allowing the membership to increase to six hundred.
 This was constructed by Charles Drake utilizing his pioneering poured concrete construction technique.

-At the front, stands the entrance hall, shoe hall, and a reading room (now the members' lounge).
+At the front, stands the entrance hall, shoe hall and a reading room (now the members' lounge).
 Behind this area is the Victorian Turkish baths suite.
 This comprises a large square room, heated to high temperatures by a plenum, with tiled walls and floor, and a dome-shaped ceiling studded with small star-shaped windows glazed with colored glass.
 There is also a fountain in the centre, no longer functioning.
 The remainder of the Turkish Suite consists of a hot room, cool room, shampooing room and washing room.
 Originally, the washing room connected to the pool via a swim through.

-Shortly after the extension was completed, the club's Turkish baths stove was part of an important heating efficiency experiment conducted by John Leck Bruce who compared its heat-loss calculations with those of the Turkish bath stove at another Glasgow club, the Victoria.
+Shortly after the extension was completed, the club's Turkish baths stove was part of an important heating efficiency experiment conducted by John Leck Bruce who compared its heat-loss calculations with those of the baths stove at another Glasgow club, the Victoria.